 |2.1kg of dry sugar on newspaper.|

 Then we put the insulated inner cover back on, duct taped the hive wrap back in place and that was it.
 The bees were exposed to the 2°C air (36°F) for about two minutes tops.

 P.S.: Make sure to remove the sugar before spring.
 See Big Time Burr Comb for more info.

-ADDENDUM (Nov.
-25/13): I can’t see myself ever switching to another method of winter feeding because I just don’t see how it could be easier.
-Yes, the dry sugar method involves exposing the bees to potentially brood-chilling air, but I pre-cut the newspaper so it easily fits over the top bars and I have the raw sugar on standby in an easy-to-pour container (and I don’t spray down the newspaper or sugar anymore — that was a mistake).
+NOVEMBER 25, 2013: I can’t see myself ever switching to another method of winter feeding because I just don’t see how it could be easier.
+Yes, the dry sugar method involves exposing the bees to potentially brood-chilling air, but I pre-cut the newspaper so it easily fits over the top bars and I have the raw sugar on standby in an easy-to-pour container.
 I can open a hive, load it up with 4 or 5 pounds of raw sugar and have it sealed up in less than a minute.
 That’s good enough for me.
 I also don’t wait until January or February anymore.
 I put the sugar in the hives around the same time I wrap and insulate the hives for winter.

 JANUARY 15, 2014: One extra improvement for this method: Don’t cover the entire top bars with newspaper.
 Leave a wide strip near the front of the hive.
 Otherwise you can’t see down into the frames and see how the bees are doing.
 You could also just put the sugar over a large circle of newspaper in the middle of the top bars because most likely that’s where the cluster will rise anyway.